jezhiggins/callbacks-promises-async/README.md

           callback(err)
         }
 ```
-When we're pass those files, assuming nothing went wrong, we can add them to our
+When we're passed those files, assuming nothing went wrong, we can add them to our
 `found` array, and then tail-recurse to check the next path.
 ```javascript
         found.push(...files)